atlas-bi/website/src/docs/automation-hub/install/alt-install.md

 ---
-title: Atlas Automation Hub Docs » Alternate Install Method
+title: Alternate Install Method | Atlas Automation Hub Docs
 tags: Automation Hub
 description: Alternate installation method for Atlas Automation Hub.
 The app can also be installed manually using curl and a python script.
 layout: docs_hub.njk